modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-8-sect-1.md

 Each one of the previous properties of space and time implies that a physical property remains constant in the system because an invariant mathematical condition applies.
 What remains invariant in each case is the consequence of a symmetry with respect to a specific transformation in space or time.

 The previous connection between three types of symmetry properties with their respective conservation laws is an example of the process of geometrization of mechanics.
-As an appropriate background to consider this connection, let us quote Richard Feynman (first two paragraphs of section 26.3, pp. 26-4 in his Volume I).
+As an appropriate background to consider this connection, let us quote Richard Feynman (first two paragraphs of section 26-3 in his Volume I).
 He wrote the following in connection with *Fermat's principle of minimum time:*

 "Now, in the further development of science we want more than a formula.
 First we have an observation, then numbers that we measure, then we have a law that sums up all the numbers.
 But the real glory of science is that we can find a way of thinking in such a way that the law is self-evident."